1/1/2026

 A multipurpose deicer with a higher auto shut off temperature at 95°F, making it ideal for ponds, ducks, chickens, and more.

-The Best Bird Watching App for Friends and Singles
+The Best Bird Watching App for Community

 We know not everyone can be the best but we're here for you, Arizona Cardinals.
 Just download the Sparkbird App in the Apple Store.
 You'll find more bird watching tips, local birding groups, community, and more.